ungrim97/Intercom-perl/README.md

 and [Ruby](https://github.com/intercom/intercom-ruby) SDK implementations.
 It attempts to maintain as similar an interface as possible

+Thanks also to Broadbean Technology for the time to create this

 # LICENSE

 Copyright (C) Mike Eve.
+Copyright (C) Broadbean Technology

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.